AfghanistanOfficial Name: Islamic Republic of Afghanistan

 Medical Care: It is limited and well below U.S. standards.

-- Well-equipped medical facilities are rare in Afghanistan.
+Well-equipped medical facilities are rare in Afghanistan, particularly outside of the major cities.

 Prescriptions: Carry prescription medication in original packaging, along with your doctor’s prescription.